 TIP: If, like me, you’re far more comfortable driving on open highway than in crowded city centers, you can use other forms on transportation.
 I decided I would not force myself into a super anxiety-provoking him situation but trying to drive and park in downtown Chiloe, and instead used the ample parking by the Palafitos and Ubered into the city center to see San Francisco church.
 From that church walk to the craft market (my favorite in South America so far and home to some very skilled artists), then Uber back to your car or your lodging.
 An Uber each way was about $1.75 each way and felt like money well spent.

 3 Day Chiloe Island + Petrohue Falls Itinerary

 Church of San Francisco, Castro

 La Cevichería Espacio Palafito

 Chiloe’s main city- Castro- is iconic for its Palafitos- houses on stilts perched above the water.
 Although I’m familiar with homes, hotels, and businesses on piers in Seattle, it was interesting that the “stilt houses” in Castro were unfinished logs- and when the tide recedes, the houses soar above marshy waters.

-Many of the Palafitos are converted into guesthouses that range from hostels to boutique hotels, and are worth booking for the experience in sleeping in one of these unique homes.
+Many of the Palafitos are converted into guesthouses that range from hostels to boutique hotels, and are worth booking for the experience of sleeping in one of these unique homes.